Women face a much higher risk of homicide, especially from guns, during pregnancy

 “I wasn’t ready for it.
 I lost control of everything,” Scarborough said.
 “Everything went blank.”

-Francesca is part of a terrible trend in the United States: Homicide is the No. 1 way pregnant women die, research has long shown.
-A new study published Monday in JAMA Network Open shows pregnant women are even more vulnerable than other women of childbearing age when there’s a gun involved.
+Francesca was part of a terrible trend in the United States: Homicide is the No. 1 way pregnant women die, research has showed, but a new study finds that they are even more vulnerable than other women of childbearing age when there’s a gun involved.

-The study looked at more than 7,000 homicides of women of childbearing age between 2018 to 2021 and found that pregnant women experienced a 37% higher firearm homicide rate than women who aren’t pregnant.
-More than two-thirds of pregnancy-associated homicides involved firearms.
+The study, published Monday in the journal JAMA Network Open, looked at more than 7,000 homicides of women of childbearing age between 2018 and 2021.
+Pregnant women were found to have a 37% higher firearm homicide rate than women who weren’t pregnant, and more than two-thirds of pregnancy-associated homicides involved firearms.

-Research has long shown that the presence of a firearm is a key risk factor of intimate partner homicide.
-The new study showed that every 1% increase in state-level firearm ownership was significantly associated with a 6% increase in all-cause and 8% increase in firearm-specific homicide rate in pregnant women, even after adjusting for other factors.
+The presence of a firearm is known to be a key risk factor of intimate partner homicide.
+The new study showed that every 1% increase in state-level firearm ownership was associated with a 6% increase in all-cause homicide and an 8% increase in the firearm-specific homicide rate in pregnant women, even after adjusting for other factors.

-“Even incremental increases in firearm availability may contribute to measurable increases in homicide risk in pregnant women,” the study concludes.
+“Even incremental increases in firearm availability may contribute to measurable increases in homicide risk in pregnant women,” the researchers wrote.

 “And unlike medical conditions, which, yes, we do have many medical advances and can save many lives, but in some ways, those conditions are much less preventable, like eclampsia and sepsis,” Lee added.
 “This is predictable and potentially preventable.”

-By age group, the highest proportion of homicides in pregnant women was among those ages 20 to 24 years old.
-For women who weren’t pregnant, it was ages 25 to 29.
-Most homicides victims were Black, whether they were pregnant or not.
+The highest proportion of homicides in pregnant women was among those 20 to 24 years old.
+Among women who weren’t pregnant, it was ages 25 to 29.
+Most homicide victims were Black, whether they were pregnant or not.

-Dr. Kelly Roskam, director of law and policy at the Johns Hopkins Center for Gun Violence Solutions, did not work on the new study and said that while most states prohibit people with final protective orders from purchasing or possessing firearms, such laws should be expanded to require people to surrender their firearms even when there’s an emergency protective order on the books.
+Although most states prohibit people with final protective orders from purchasing or possessing firearms, such laws should be expanded to require people to surrender their firearms even when there’s an emergency protective order on the books, said Dr. Kelly Roskam, director of law and policy at the Johns Hopkins Center for Gun Violence Solutions, who was not involved with the new research.

 “They really show respondents that they are very serious about ensuring this firearm relinquishment compliance.
 And since they have started doing this, they have been recovering a much larger number of firearms from these protective orders,” Roskam said.

-In reading her daughters’ journals after her death, Scarborough said she realized that while her daughter was successful and seemed happy, she had confidence issues that started when she was younger.
-Scarborough started a program for girls ages 12 and up to cultivate self-esteem and grow their confidence.
+In reading her daughter’s journals after her death, Scarborough said, she realized that although her daughter was successful and seemed happy, she had confidence issues that began when she was younger.
+Scarborough also started a program for girls ages 12 and up to cultivate self-esteem and grow their confidence.
+Scarborough also wrote about her own experience in her memoir “Shattered But Not Destroyed A Mother’s Journey from Heartbreak to Hope.”
+She said she hopes it can help readers find strength and purpose, even when life is at its most difficult.

-Each year, near the anniversary of Francesca’s death, Shirley also hosts another empowerment program for girls and women called “I Am Enough, I Know My Worth.”
+Each year, near the anniversary of Francesca’s death, Scarborough hosts another empowerment program for girls and women called “I Am Enough, I Know My Worth.”

 The-CNN-Wire